DaniFdezAlvarez/shexer/README.md

 * string_output (default False): when it is set to True, the method returns a string representation of the inferred shapes.
 It must be set to True iff output_file is None.
 * output_file (default None): it specifies the path of the file in which the inferred shapes will be written.
 It must have a value different to None iff string_output is False.
 * output_format (default "ShExC"): format in which the inferred shapes will be serialized.
-The values currently supported are const.SHEXC and const.SHACLE_TURTLE
+The values currently supported are const.SHEXC and const.SHACLE_TURTLE.
 * aceptance_threshold (default 0): Given a certain inferred constraint __c__ for a shape __s__, the ammount of instances which conform to this constraint (ignoring constraints with '\*' cardinality) should be at least __aceptance\_threshold__.
 If this does not happen, then __c__ will not be included in __s__.